Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Introduction

 Other techniques aim at improving the sampling in a specific additional direction.
-This is the case of the recent work of York and coworkers\cite{lee2023aces} as well as the one of Shirts and collaborators which uses expanded ensemble simulations (with Metropolis-Hastings Monte-Carlo) and additional variables whose sampling is enhanced through metadynamics\cite{hsu2023alchemical}.
-OSRW and DI-OST\cite{zheng2008random,zheng2012practically} follow another approach in which a generic additional coordinate, the derivative of the potential with respect to $\lambda$, is the focus (on top of the $\lambda$ variable) of an enhanced sampling scheme, namely metadynamics or adaptive biasing force\cite{barducci2011metadynamics,darve2008adaptive,comer2015adaptive}.
+This is the case of the recent work of York and coworkers\cite{lee2023aces} as well as that of Shirts and collaborators which uses expanded ensemble simulations (with Metropolis-Hastings Monte-Carlo) and additional variables whose sampling is enhanced through metadynamics\cite{hsu2023alchemical}.
+OSRW (Orthogonal Space Random Walk) and DI-OST (Double Integration-Orthogonal Space Tempering)\cite{zheng2008random,zheng2012practically} follow another approach in which a generic additional coordinate, the derivative of the potential with respect to $\lambda$, is the focus (on top of the $\lambda$ variable) of an enhanced sampling scheme, namely metadynamics\cite{barducci2011metadynamics} or Adaptive Biasing Force\cite{Darve2001,darve2008adaptive,comer2015adaptive}.
 It has shown impressive sampling results but is not readily accessible by the community of users in a production code.
-All these families of method may still suffer from slow relaxation in other degrees of freedom and from the intrinsic additional burden of having to estimate free energy differences in a higher dimensional space.
+All these families of methods may still suffer from slow relaxation in other degrees of freedom and from the intrinsic additional burden of having to estimate free energy differences in a higher dimensional space.

-Despite the wide variety of the $\lambda$- dynamics (or more generally expanded ensemble) based approaches, their adoption by the community of free energy practitioners is still lacking and, to the best of our knowledge, none of these have been applied to the more complex case of absolute protein-ligand binding free energy.
+Despite the wide variety of existing $\lambda$-dynamics and more generally expanded-ensemble approaches, their adoption by the community of free energy practitioners is still lacking and, to the best of our knowledge, none of these have been applied to the more complex case of absolute protein-ligand binding free energy.